laitingyou/cos-image/README.md

 - `cos-image[thumbnailClarity]` The definition of thumbnail is 1-100, and the default is 1.
 - `cos-image[src]` Picture display address.
 - `cos-image[clarity]` The definition of the original image is 1-100, and the default is 100.
-- `cos-image[type]` The definition of thumbnail is 1-100, and the default is 1.
+- `cos-image[type]` Thumbnail or loading.
+The default is thumbnail.
 - `cos-image[loading]` Loading before the end of the loading of the original image, which is self-contained by default.
 - `cos-image[errorImage]` Failed bitmap, empty by default.